The Governing Board at Halstead Primary School

 Except for the Headteacher, all Governors are appointed/elected for a term of 4 years.

-The Governing Board operate under the “Circle” model of governance, with 6 full Governing Board meetings per year.
+The Governing Board operates under the “Circle” model of governance, with 6 full Governing Board meetings per year.

 The table below sets out details of all Governors who are currently in office or who were in the last school year.